Information about Universal Credit (UC)

-Full Service Universal Credit (UC) is to be rolled out across the whole of the Perth & Kinross area from 13th June 2018.
-If you are making a new claim for benefit (including help to cover rent or mortgage costs) or if you are in receipt of any of the following benefits and you have a change in circumstances then you will have to make an application for Universal Credit.
-However, there are exceptions to this are if you are living in supported accommodation or you have three children or more.
+If you are making a new claim for benefit (including help to cover rent or mortgage costs) or if you are in receipt of any of the following legacy benefits and you have certain changes in circumstances then you will have to make an application for Universal Credit.
+However, there is an exception to this are if you are living in supported accommodation.

 - Income-based Jobseeker's Allowance

 - Housing benefit

 If you are receiving Housing Benefit, income-based JSA, income-related ESA or Income Support, and either choose to claim Universal Credit, or a change in your circumstances means you need to claim Universal Credit instead, you may receive up to an additional 2 weeks' worth of those payments.

 Please be aware that making a claim for Universal Credit will end any claims for legacy benefits that are in payment.
 If you are receiving any of these benefits please seek our advice before claiming Universal Credit.